Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Population Inference

 We model the distribution of BBH primary masses~$(m_1)$, mass ratios~$(q)$, effective inspiral spins~$(\chi_{eff}, \chi_p)$, and redshift~$(z)$.
 For the primary mass distribution and redshift evolution of the merger rate, we use the same models used by \cite{LIGOScientific:2025pvj}, i.e., a broken power law with two peaks (\texttt{BPL2P}) for the primary and power law in $(1+z)$, and develop flexible parametrizations for the distributions of mass-ratio and effective spin parameters to investigate the presence of a 2G+1G BBH sub-population.
 We use Bayesian hierarchical inference to constrain our models with the standard inhomogeneous Poisson process likelihood given the parameter estimation~(PE) posterior samples of 153 GWTC-4 events found with a false-alarm rate of one per year or lower, and use ranked simulated signals~(injections) to correct for Malmquist biases~\citep{Mandel:2018mve, pop-vitale, popgw2, popgw3}.

 We use nested sampling techniques~\citep{Skilling:2006gxv} to constrain the posterior distribution of population hyperparameters and compute the Bayesian evidence in favour of different model assumptions.
-We monitor the convergence of Monte Carlo sums necessary for evaluating the population likelihood during posterior sampling using the standard criteria proposed by \cite{Pdet1-Farr, Pdet2-essick, Talbot:2023pex}.
+We monitor the convergence of Monte Carlo sums necessary for evaluating the population likelihood during posterior sampling using the variance-based likelihood penalties proposed by \cite{Talbot:2023pex}.
 We use the \textsc{gwpopulation} library for implementing our inference~\citep{Talbot2025, 2019PhRvD.100d3030T}.
 The data of PE and injections are obtained from LVK's public data releases on zenodo~\citep{ligo_scientific_collaboration_2025_16740128, ligo_scientific_collaboration_and_virgo_2021_5546663, ligo_scientific_collaboration_and_virgo_2022_6513631, ligo_scientific_collaboration_and_virgo_2025_16053484}.
-The code used in this study will be made publicly available along with the inference results.
+The code used in this study will be made available along with the inference results upon reasonable request.